 Therapeutic Iyengar Yoga for Cervical Spondylosis

-There is a range of yoga asanas for cervical spondylosis that helps the patient in getting relief from the pain, stiffness, and weakness.
-By performing some yoga asanas under the supervision of our well trained and experienced yoga teachers (instructors) you can easily get rid of cervical spondylosis.
+There is a range of yoga for cervical spondylosis that helps the patient in getting relief from pain, stiffness, and weakness.
+By performing some yoga asanas under the supervision of our well trained and experienced yoga teachers you can easily get rid of cervical neck pain.

+Yoga for cervical spondylosis is a natural and holistic remedy.
 You can achieve an effective result within a few days while saving your valuable time, money and invaluable health.
-And the most important aspect of Iyengar yoga’s therapeutic cervical spondylosis treatment is that you get to discover a whole new way of living a healthy and meaningful life.
+And the most important aspect of Therapeutic Iyengar yoga for cervical spondylosis treatment is that you get to discover a whole new way of living a healthy and meaningful life.

 1. Neck Traction